01rabbit/KaliPAKU/README.md

 ## Overview

-It is a tool that allows novice penetration testers and script kiddies to learn while using Kali linux, using commands, simple investigations, enumerations and attacks with keypad operations implemented in PAKURI.
+The KaliPAKU is a tool that allows novice penetration testers and script kiddies to use the tools provided with Kali linux to improve their penetration testing skills by learning simple investigation, enumeration, and exploits on the keypad.

 ### What's KaliPAKU